Mrdnkosi2252/alx-airbnb-project-documentation/use-case-diagram/README.md

 - Review the PNG file for a graphical overview of system interactions.
 - Use this diagram to guide backend development and API design.

-## Notes
-- The use cases are based on the features outlined in the `features-and-functionalities/` directory.
-- Relationships like "Include" or "Extend" can be added for more detail if required.